 - Attitude: mixing in the coconut to the pie dough gives it an edge.
 The coconut brings a tropical vibe without trying too hard.
 It sets off the Coconut Pie Dough, giving it something distinctly unique.

-You can prep this Coconut Pie Dough a few different ways:
+You can pie dough a few different ways:

 - By Hand: all you need here is a mixing bowl and a fork.
 Then you just squish the butter into the dry ingredients between your fingers.
 Then use a fork to hydrate the dough with the vodka.
 You just need to move quick because you don’t want that butter warming up and melting.